 Now, let’s focus on some actionable steps toward optimizing your workflow efficiency.

-Best Practices for Improving Workflow Efficiency with Kanban
+What Are the 4 Best Practices for Improving Workflow Efficiency with Kanban ?

 According to the latest research on Kanban, three of the most applied Kanban practices are visualizing the work process, managing blocking issues, and measuring lead time.
 Judging from our experience with Kanbanize customers, we can’t agree more!